What is a 16-19 Free School?

 Truro and Penwith College has chosen to work with the Department for Education to deliver Callywith College as a Free School.
-Callywith College will be part of the Truro and Penwith College Bodmin campus.
-This will ensure that the College has the necessary support both educationally and financially to deliver the proposed vision.
+Callywith College is part of the Truro and Penwith College Bodmin campus ensuring that the College has the necessary support both educationally and financially to deliver the proposed vision.

 Is Callywith College part of Truro and Penwith College?

 Callywith College is run in association with Truro and Penwith College, which also owns the Callywith College site.
-Senior staff from Truro and Penwith College will lead Callywith College, implementing common systems and processes, ensuring the same high levels of quality, so that students will enjoy the same outstanding experience.
+Senior staff previously from Truro and Penwith College lead Callywith College, implementing common systems and processes, ensuring the same high levels of quality, so that students enjoy the same outstanding experience.

 Why should I choose Callywith College?

 There are many reasons why Callywith College is a great place to study after you have finished school.
 See our section ‘Why choose us?’ page for information.

 My school has a sixth form, do I have to stay there?